AnujMishra77000/Simple-Note-Taking-App/README.md

+UPDATE ---> Today updated some test cases for more accurate tests.

 Build a RESTful API for a simple note-taking application using Django Framework Ae per above Assessment question i completed the given task I’ve thoroughly reviewed the requirements and ensured that all components are addressed to the best of my ability.